sergiocollado/potpourri/Notes_on_Embedded_Systems/notes_on_linux_inner_workings.md

 Booting the Kernel:

 Let’s take care of a couple of important steps before trying out the newly installed kernel.
 There is no guarantee that the new kernel will boot.
 As a safeguard, we want to make sure that there is at least one good kernel installed and we can select it from the boot menu.
 By default, grub tries to boot the default kernel, which is the newly installed kernel.
-We change the default grub configuration file /etc/default/grub to the boot menu, and pause for us to be able to select the kernel to boot.
+We change the default grub configuration file **/etc/default/grub** to the boot menu, and pause for us to be able to select the kernel to boot.

-Please note that this option only applies to Ubuntu, and other distributions might have a different way to specify boot menu options.
+Please note that this option only applies to Ubuntu and Debian, and other distributions might have a different way to specify boot menu options.

 Increase the GRUB_TIMEOUT value to 10 seconds, so grub pauses in menu long enough to choose a kernel to boot: